AVIATR/zoomboard_server/README.md

 * Muxer Options: https://github.com/FFmpeg/FFmpeg/blob/master/libavformat/options_table.h
 * Codec Options: https://github.com/FFmpeg/FFmpeg/blob/master/libavcodec/options_table.h
 * x264 Private Options: https://github.com/FFmpeg/FFmpeg/blob/master/libavcodec/libx264.c

+To minimize delay, we are not using any B frames.
+More information about the group of frames structure and the frame types can be found at [1](https://en.wikipedia.org/wiki/Group_of_pictures), [2](https://en.wikipedia.org/wiki/Inter_frame), [3](https://en.wikipedia.org/wiki/Intra-frame_coding).

+We also use CRF encoding for the high-rate stream, and constant QP encoding for the low-rate stream.
+To learn more about these, see [here](https://slhck.info/video/2017/02/24/crf-guide.html)

+### Debugging
+To explore the frame information & group of frames structure, use ffprobe.
+* For detailed frame info: `ffprobe -show_frames <stream.m3u8>`
+* For compact info re: frame type, timestamps etc: `ffprobe -show_entries frame=key_frame,pict_type,best_effort_timestamp_time -of compact <stream.m3u8>` and replace `<stream.m3u8>` with the name of the particular output stream playlist.

 ### Discovered demuxer and decoder options using intergrated camera & avfoundation:
 #### Demuxer options